-EPA-Authorized program that is required if you service mobile A/C systems.
+The EPA-Authorized Section 609 program that's required if you service mobile A/C systems.

 Technicians who service motor vehicle air conditioners must be trained and tested through a U.S. EPA-authorized organization, such as ASE.
 Training programs must cover the use of recycling equipment in compliance with industry standards, regulatory requirements, refrigerant containment, and the effects on the environment.
 To be certified, technicians must review the training material thoroughly and then pass a test demonstrating their knowledge of the training material.

 The certificate earned as a result of a passing score on the refrigerant quiz is only deemed as certification in the context of the EPA.
 This credential is not the equivalent of technical certification from the ASE certification program.